The 50 Scariest Horror Movie Monsters Ranked

 More than just a mere marionette, Possum is the manifestation of Phillip's disturbing past, and its grotesque appearance is a direct reflection of his anguish.
 (BJ Colangelo)

-Raatma only has a few seconds of screen time in "V/H/S/94," one of the best entries in the long-running found footage horror anthology series, but every single one of those seconds leaves an impact.
-A grotesque rat creature, who lives in the series beneath a nondescript city and has garnered a following of deranged individuals who worship it as a god, it's a triumph of low-key movie monster design — the fact that you barely see Raatma means it sits in your brain like a shard of glass you can't quite remove.
+Raatma only has a few seconds of screen time in "V/H/S/94," one of the best entries in the long-running found-footage horror anthology series, but every single one of those seconds leaves an impact.
+A grotesque rat creature that lives in the sewers beneath a nondescript city and has garnered a following of deranged individuals who worship it as a god, it's a triumph of low-key movie monster design — the fact that you barely see Raatma means it sits in your brain like a shard of glass you can't quite remove.
 What the absolute heck is this thing?

 And unlike so many great movie monsters, Raatma is also darkly funny, with its followers creating some of the biggest laughs and most meme-able moments in recent horror history.
 Raatma is so nasty, so bleak, that the film's only course of action is transform its influence into the most shocking comedy imaginable.
 Hail, Raatma!
 (Jacob Hall)